johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 4. sections containing relocation info related with the above items

 ## Encryption Algorithms in Protected Code Loader
-Using AES-256-GCM as the encryption/decryption algorithm, currently from openssl lib, upon enclave loading, may consider switch to mbedtls lib in OE SDK.
+TODO: Using AES-256-GCM as the encryption/decryption algorithm, currently from openssl lib, upon enclave loading, may consider switch to mbedtls lib in OE SDK.

-## Deliver the Encryption Key in a secure way
+## Sealing/Unsealing the decryption key
+To deliver the decryption key in a secure way, the key used to encrypt the enclave should get sealed by key policy PRODUCT
 On protecting the IP sections in enclave image, a key is required for encryption in the host and for decryption in enclave.
 The key should be delivered in a secure way using sealing/unsealing functions in host(sealing), in enclave(unsealing).
 ISV should be responsible for this part by themselves or obtain